GRAINS OF PARADISE TINCTURE|

 The Japanese Society of Nutrition has found that Aframomum melegueta (Alligator pepper) has the ability to lower body fat percentage, and decreased waist-hip ratio without any harmful side effects.

-In Ghana, seeds are chewed to cure dysentery, as a sedative against toothache, anti-rheumatism and migraine.
+In Ghana, seeds are chewed to halt dysentery, as a sedative against toothache, anti-rheumatism and migraine.

 In African Traditional Medicine, Atare (Alligator pepper) is safely used for males having problems with erectile dysfunction, premature ejaculation and as an aphrodisiac.